 The Bok Center is pleased to invite faculty teaching in the FAS to join our Peer Observation Program.
 This program is designed to provide faculty with a supportive community of colleagues with whom they can share experiences and materials as they develop as instructors.
-Every semester we sponsor several cohorts from the divisions of the FAS, each of which includes three faculty plus one facilitator from Bok’s senior staff.
+Every semester we sponsor several cohorts from the divisions of the FAS, including the Program in General Education; each cohort includes three faculty plus one facilitator from Bok’s senior staff.
 Faculty participants have the opportunity to observe, and to be observed by, the members of their cohort as they teach their courses, and to debrief their observations in a collegial environment.

 What and Why?

-The peer observations of teaching at the core of this program are formative, non-evaluative, and never constitute a judgment upon the faculty member's abilities.
-They are, rather, an opportunity for participants to learn about how another observer—perhaps even one standing in the role of a student—experiences their teaching and their classroom environment.
-To use a sports analogy, such observations can serve the same purpose as watching footage of a competition after the competition has ended—a chance to review with hindsight the decisions you made in the moment (and even choices that did not feel like decisions at the time), and to consider alternative possibilities for how to structure a class session.
+Peer observations are formative, non-evaluative, and never constitute a judgment upon the faculty member's abilities.
+They are, rather, an opportunity for participants to learn about how someone standing in the role of a student experiences their teaching and their classroom environment.
+To use a sports analogy, such observations can provide instructors with the same benefits that athletes gain from watching footage of a competition the day after after it has ended—a chance to review with hindsight the decisions you made in the moment (and even choices that did not feel like decisions at the time), and to consider alternative possibilities for how to structure a class session.

 The program is intended for faculty actively teaching in the College, including tenured and tenure-track faculty as well as preceptors, College Fellows, and lecturers.